When to visit the vet?

-Granulomatous hepatitis, also known as granulomatous liver inflammation, is an inflammatory disease of the liver characterized by the formation of granulomas, which are small, nodule-like tissue changes.
-These granulomas are caused by an accumulation of inflammatory cells and can impair the normal function of the liver.
+Granulomatous hepatitis, also known as granulomatous liver inflammation, is an inflammatory disease of the liver characterized by the formation of granulomas, which are small nodular tissue changes.
+These granulomas result from an accumulation of inflammatory cells and can impair normal liver function.

 The most important facts at a glance